ManuelRatz/ratzVKI/InverseMethod/README.md

-# PythonCodes
-Testing python codes for inverse method
+Initial tests for an inverse method for synthetic data